Yellow-crested cockatoo: Status and conservation

 The yellow-crested cockatoo is critically endangered.
 Numbers have declined dramatically due to illegal trapping for the cage-bird trade.
 Between 1980 and 1992, over 100,000 of these birds were legally exported from Indonesia, yet a German proposal submitted to CITES to move it to Appendix I was not approved.
 It has since been moved to Appendix I. The current population is estimated at fewer than 2,500 individuals and is thought to be declining in number.

 The subspecies C. s. abbotti is found only on the island of Masakambing.
 Its population on this tiny island (about 5 km^{2} or 1.9 mi^{2}) had fallen to 10 as of June and July 2008.
 The decline results from trapping and logging, especially of mangroves (Avicennia apiculata) and kapok trees.

-Several national parks their habitat, including Rawa Aopa Watumohai National Park on Sulawesi, Komodo National Park on Komodo Island, the national parks of Manupeu Tanah Daru and Laiwangi Wanggameti on Sumba, and the Nino Konis Santana National Park in East Timor (Timor-Leste).
+Several national parks are their habitat, including Rawa Aopa Watumohai National Park on Sulawesi, Komodo National Park on Komodo Island, the national parks of Manupeu Tanah Daru and Laiwangi Wanggameti on Sumba, and the Nino Konis Santana National Park in East Timor (Timor-Leste).